Shin-Keisei N800 series

-The Shin-Keisei N800 series (新京成N800形) is an electric multiple unit (EMU) train type operated by the private railway operator Shin-Keisei Electric Railway on the Shin-Keisei Line in Chiba Prefecture, Japan, since May 2005.
+The Shin-Keisei N800 series (新京成N800形) is an electric multiple unit (EMU) train type operated by the private railway operator Keisei Electric Railway.
+The type entered service with Shin-Keisei Electric Railway on the Shin-Keisei Line (now Keisei Matsudo Line) in Chiba Prefecture, Japan, in May 2005.

 Design

 Built by Nippon Sharyo in Aichi Prefecture, the N800 series design is based on the Keisei 3000 series EMU.
 Although built as 6-car sets, the units are designed to be lengthened to 8-car sets in the future if required.
 The N800 series is also intended for use on inter-running services to and from the Keisei Chiba Line.
 The sets have a maximum speed of 120 km/h, but only operate at 85 km/h in service.

 Formations

 As of 1 April 2015, the fleet consists of three six-car sets based at Kunugiyama Depot with four motored (M) cars and two trailer (T) cars, formed as shown below, with the Mc1 car at the Tsudanuma end.